kashyapkathrani/Carnot-Technologies/README.md

 I have used Django REST framework for creating Enpoint.

-### The endpoint created is :

-1. device/{device_id} : The endpoint returns latest device data by fetching it from Redis Cache.

 ### Processing the data CSV

 To process the CSV file, I have created a function, [processCSV](https://github.com/kashyapkathrani/Carnot-Technologies/blob/master/APIs/utils.py), which runs on start of Django Application and processes the file as follows: